 Ascend the 35-meter viewing tower, and the fort unfolds before you in all its glory.

 From the top, you get amazing panoramic views across the remains of the fort, the River Tyne and the bustling modern town of Wallsend.
 In front of the windows, a video plays showing the changes in the fort over the years.
 You can easily stand looking at the view for ages.

 The other side of the tower gives a good view of Swan Hunter shipyards and the walls tell the history of the ships that were made on the Tyne.
 It is a fascinating mix of the Roman and industrial heritage in the area.

 Wallsend has a history of shipbuilding and is best known for building RMS Mauretania.
 This ship held the Blue Riband for the fastest Atlantic crossing for 22 years.
 Other famous ships built here are the RMS Carpathia which helped rescue survivors from the Titanic and the Turbinia, the first ship powered by steam turbine.

-The ground floor is home to the Roman Gallery which bring the fort to life.
-It focuses on Segedunum’s place in the Roman empire and on Hadrian’s wall frontier.
-It gives an insight into Roman life with recreations of the Headquarters building, the commanding officers house and the calvary barracks.
+The ground floor is home to the Roman Gallery which brings the fort to life.
+It focuses on Segedunum’s place in the Roman empire and Hadrian’s wall frontier.
+It gives an insight into Roman life with recreations of the Headquarters building, the commanding officers’ house and the calvary barracks.
 This is a permanent exhibition.

 Outside you can wander around the excavated fort.
 While time has taken its toll, the carefully preserved foundations and reconstructed areas paint a vivid picture of the fort’s former glory.
 You can see the outlines of the walls of all the buildings.
 Most Roman forts are similar to this but Segedunum is the only place in the Western Roman Empire where you can see the whole fort laid out.

 Read more: Housesteads Roman Fort